murrayo/yaspe/README.md

 1. **Ensure XQuartz is installed and running**:

     - Download and install XQuartz from [XQuartz.org](https://www.xquartz.org/).
-    - Open XQuartz and go to `Preferences > Security` and make sure the option **"Allow connections from network clients"** is checked.
+    - Open XQuartz and go to `Preferences > Security`
+      - And make sure the option **"Allow connections from network clients"** is checked.
     - Restart XQuartz.
 It is now an app on the laptop.

 2. To run the interface you need to do this in your terminal.